keshcss/SSH-BruteForce/README.md

           - threading(made to speed up the password cracking process)
           - time
           - termcolor (for aesthical purposes, to differentiate between valid and invalid entries)
+  - Wordlist: created a .txt file and randomly included words that can be potential passwords.
+      - For  testing purposes: Remember to include the password of your target device, to ensure your program can pick up correct passwords.